molevolworkshop/molevolworkshop.github.io/software/jetstream2023.md

 ## Create MOLE-2023-snapshot

 Once the **MOLE-2023-base** VM is set up and running, you can create a **snapshot** image using the Actions menu.
-I named this snapshot image **MOLE-2023-snapshot** and will keep this image up-to-date (as changes are made to MOLE-2023-base) by deleting the old snapshot and creating a new one.
+I name these snapshot images something like **MOLE-2023-snapshot-05-12** (where the 05-12 part is the date) and make additional snapshots (deleting the really old ones) as changes are made to MOLE-2023-base.

-Note that MOLE-2023-snapshot will show `0 B` initially when viewed in the Images list.
+Note that MOLE-2023-snapshot-05-12 will show `0 B` initially when viewed in the Images list.
 Not to worry; the size will be updated when the image is fully created.

-## Creating instances based on MOLE-2023-snapshot
+## Creating instances based on MOLE-2023-snapshot-05-12

-To create new instances, click the red _Create_ button in the upper right corner of Exosphere, then choose _Instance_ and then, in the _Choose an Image Source_ section, click the _By Image_ tab and hit the _Create Instance_ button beside MOLE-2023-snapshot.
+To create new instances, click the red _Create_ button in the upper right corner of Exosphere, then choose _Instance_ and then, in the _Choose an Image Source_ section, click the _By Image_ tab and hit the _Create Instance_ button beside MOLE-2023-snapshot-05-12.

 Choose a base name (e.g. "amphioxus"), **m3.small** as the flavor, **20 GB** root disk size (default for selected flavor), **62** for number of instances, **no** for enable web desktop, and **Show** for Advanced Options.